ImranGreat1/the_complete_javascript_course/04 Advanced Javascript Objects and Functions/01_theory.md

 Again every Javascript object has a prototype property that makes inheritance possible.
 --- Let go back to our Person constructor where it create instances of persons, let assume we create a john object using the Person constructor.
-John will inherit the properties and methods of the Person constructor.
+John will have the properties and methods that the Person constructor defined.
---- If we want certain properties or methods to be inherit from our Person constructor to the john object, then we must add those properties and methods to the Person's constructor prototype property.
-Then any object created using the Person's constructor will get access to the properties and methods that are in Person constructor prototype property.
+--- If we want certain properties or methods to be inherited from our Person constructor to the john object, then we must add those properties and methods to the Person's constructor prototype property.
+Then any object created using the Person's constructor will get access to the properties and methods that are in the Person constructor prototype property.

 // What is really important to note here is:
 The Constructor's prototype property is not the prototype of the constructor